pooja-kh-26/Currency_converter/README.md

-The Currency Converter is a web application that allows users to convert amounts between various currencies using predefined exchange rates from 2024-03-06.
-The application features a clean and intuitive interface, dynamically updating currency selections and displaying corresponding country flags.
-Users can easily input the amount to be converted, and the app calculates the converted value based on the fetched rates, providing a seamless and efficient currency conversion experience.
+The Currency Converter is a web application that allows users to convert amounts between various currencies using exchange rates from March 6, 2024.
+The app features a clean and intuitive interface, dynamically updating currency selections and displaying corresponding country flags.
+Users can easily input amounts to be converted, and the app calculates the result using the fetched rates, ensuring a seamless and efficient currency conversion experience.

 Features
 1. Convert between multiple currencies.
-2. Fetches rates based on 2024-03-06.
+2. Fetches rates based on March 6, 2024.
 3. Updates country flags dynamically.

 Technologies
 1. Frontend: HTML, CSS, JavaScript.
-2. API: Fetches rates from an endpoint providing October 2024 data.
+2. API: Fetches rates from an endpoint.
 3. Hosting: Netlify.

 Click here to view the website: https://currency-converter-20-24.netlify.app/